asayers/redux/README.md

 * `foo/.redux_bar.txt.trace`

 As the script runs, it records a "trace", which is a log of the files it read as it ran.
-Specifically, when you run `redux source` or `redux build`, it writes a line into the tracefile recording the hash of the given file.
+Specifically, whenever you run `redux`, it writes a line into the tracefile recording the hash of the given file.

 When the script finishes, redux renames the temp file, as explained above.
 It also adds one final line to the tracefile, recording the hash of the produced